UxxHans/Rainbow_Cats_Universal_FPS_Aimbot_Experiment_Only/README.md

 - Different from traditional cheats which fetch the information from servers, this AI-based cheat does not use any of the internal game data.

-- Similar to how the players play the game, it just looks at the computer screen and clicks on the detected head position, which makes it almost impossible to be detected.
+- Similar to how the player plays the game, it just looks at the computer screen and clicks on the detected head position, which makes it almost impossible to be detected.

 - Currently, it seems that encrypting or hiding the mouse data could be one way to fight against this cheat.